 Because Tony had purchased so many records, we had planned a “listening party” for when we got home, something we’ve always liked doing.
 It’s been a comforting thing in the past for us to sit together in the front room where his and my records are and play music to each other on his turntable.
 We’ve spent many a Friday and Saturday night spinning tunes and enjoying each other’s company, but we haven’t done it much lately, largely because of our hyper pup Zuzu, who tends to spoil the mood with her mischievousness, and also because of Tony’s (new) inability to focus for long periods of time.

-But tonight, our chances of having some quality time listening to music were high, as Zuzu was boarding, and our old dog Bugsy is so quiet that he doesn’t bother anything.
+But tonight, our chances of having some quality time listening to music were high, as Zuzu was boarding, and our old dog Bugsy was so quiet that he didn’t bother us, just slept on his cushion.

 I settled into my easy chair in the front room, waiting for Tony to come and play some music.
 Ten minutes passed, and he didn’t show up.
 Ten minutes more…